freeCodeCamp/guide/src/pages/articles/javascript/create-decimal-numbers-with-javascript/index.md

 ---
-title: Create Decimal Numbers with javaScript
+title: Create Decimal Numbers with JavaScript
 ---
 JavaScript number variables can have decimals.